toshas/torch-fidelity/README.md

 ## Citation

-Citation is required to reinforce the evaluation protocol in works relying on torch-fidelity.
+Citation is recommended to reinforce the evaluation protocol in works relying on torch-fidelity.
 To ensure reproducibility when citing this repository, use the following BibTeX:

 ```